mrocklin/blog/_posts/work/2014-09-01-Blaze-Expressions.md

 The separation of expressions and computation is core to Blaze.
 It's also confusing for new Blaze users.
-NumPy and Pandas have demonstrated the value of immediate data interaction and having to explicitly call `compute` is a step backward from that goal.
+NumPy and Pandas demonstrated the value of immediate data interaction and having to explicitly call `compute` is a step backward from that goal.

 To this end we create the `Table` abstraction, a `TableSymbol` that knows about